paradigma-cl/unreplaceableDigitalID/README.md

 The emerging of Blockchain became the candidate to implement the association between names and cryptographic keys.
 Blockchains provide a global append-only log that is publicly writeable.
 Writes to the global log, called transactions, are organized as blocks and each block packages multiple transactions into a single atomic write.
 Writing to the global log requires a payment in the form of a transaction fee.

-Blockchain is a large deployment of a decentralized PKI service (https://en.wikipedia.org/wiki/Public_key_infrastructure)
+Blockchain is a large deployment of a decentralized PKI service.

 Users can register human meaningful names and securely associate data with them, and only the owner of the particular private keys that registered them can write or update the name-value pair.
 Many decentralized systems have been and can be built using these blockchain networks, such as new, decentralized versions of DNS and PKI.